Soyuz TM-31

 Soyuz TM-31 was the first Soyuz spaceflight to dock with the International Space Station (ISS).
 The spacecraft carried the members of Expedition 1, the first long-duration ISS crew.
 It was launched from Baikonur Cosmodrome in Kazakhstan at 07:52 UT on October 31, 2000, by a Soyuz-U rocket.

-The crew consisted of Russian cosmonauts Yuri Gidzenko and Sergei Krikalev, and American William Shepherd.
-Gidzenko was Commander of the flight up, but once aboard the station, Shepherd became Commander of the long-duration mission Expedition 1.
+The crew consisted of Russian cosmonauts Yuri Gidzenko and Sergei Krikalev, and American astronaut William Shepherd.
+Gidzenko was commander of the flight up, but once aboard the station, Shepherd became commander of the long-duration mission Expedition 1.
+It is notable for beginning the continuous occupation of space from October 31, 2000 to the present.